idun-corp/docs/service-object/README.md

 ### Creating ServiceObjects

-You can create ServiceObject by sumbitting `[POST] /api/serviceobject` request.
-You have to provide required field to complete the request:
+You can create ServiceObject by submitting `[POST] /api/serviceobject` request.
+You have to provide required fields to complete the request:

 - `title` - Human-readable title of the ServiceObject